luci/luci-go/vpython/README.md

   fast and secure Google Cloud Platform technologies.
 * No more custom bootstraps.
-Several projects and tools, including multiple places within Chrome's infra code base, have bootstrap scripts that vendor packages or mimic a VirtualEnv.
+Several projects and tools, including multiple places within Chrome's infra code base, have bootstrap scripts that vendor packages or mimic a Virtualenv.
 These are at best repetitive and, at worst, buggy and insecure.
-* Depenencies are explicitly stated, not assumed, and consistent between deployments.
+* Dependencies are explicitly stated, not assumed, and consistent between deployments.

-### Why VirtualEnv?
+### Why Virtualenv?

-VirtualEnv offers several benefits over system Python.
+Virtualenv offers several benefits over system Python.
 Primarily, it is the *de facto* encapsulated environment method used by the Python community and is generally used as the standard for a functional deployable package.